alexmckinnon/lighthouselabs/README.md

 ### Day 1

 Write a function called gridSize() that will tell you the size of your grid in the format width x height.

+### Day 2

+Write a new function called totalCells() which will return the total number of cells in your grid.